This dish was used as part of a 1 night “restaurant” held out of our apartment as part of the Foodbuzz 24,24,24 launch event.

 for the puree

-sugar to taste (I used about 3 Tbs)
+- to taste evaporated cane sugar (I used about 3 Tbs)